tinamrak/barebones_enhanced/README.md

-# An enhanced skeleton theme for Drupal 8
+# An enhanced starter theme for Drupal 8